 - How come that companies like Apple do not provide paper manuals?

-- Do market authorities check your user manuals on compliance?
+- Do market authorities check your user als on compliance?

 - What does the future look like when it comes to compliance?

 - How can technical writers prepare for the future when it comes to compliance?

 - What is the role of the technical writer when it comes to compliance?